 Although we have included one, a 'free version' of a VPN is often a poor substitute for the real deal, and you may be subjected to ads, have limited data, and not have the same privacy protections as full services – but you will be able to use it for as long as you want before you upgrade.

 We've named ExpressVPN as our best VPN free trial because it offers excellent functionality plus a generous 30-day money-back guarantee.
 We think it's the best on the market, and having a month to test the service yourself allows you to say the same (or not) with confidence.
 We've also rounded up its main rivals, so read on to see what they class as a VPN free trial, and if that might suit you.

-With ExpressVPN's 30-day no-quibble money-back guarantee, you can test the service for a month with no limitations.
+With ExpressVPN's 30-day no-quibble money-back guarantee, you can test the service risk-free for a month with no limitations.
 If you don't like it, you'll get absolutely all your money back – but if you do decide to stay on you'll be able to claim three free months on a year-long plan.View Deal

 2. Surfshark – bargain provider offers genuine VPN free trial